-The Commission is not satisfied that the proposed rule will, or is likely to, contribute to the achievement of the NEO.
+The Commission is not satisfied that the proposed rule would, or would be likely to, contribute to the achievement of the NEO.
 This is because the Commission is not convinced that the alternative arrangement proposed under the rule change request would better meet the NEO than the current arrangements.